 Recognized for “stellar academics, affordable cost and strong career prospects for graduates,” ASU is Arizona's only school in the 2018 Princeton Review “Colleges That Pay You Back.”
 ASU's focus on innovation and efforts to “personalize every student’s experience,” along with “endless opportunities for success," are among student reviews listed in the annual survey.
 Read more.

-U.S. News & World Report ranks ASU’s online bachelor’s degree program No. 4 in the nation, ranking ahead of Ohio State University, Pennsylvania State University and the University of Illinois, among others.
+U.S. News & World Report ranks ASU’s online bachelor’s degree program No. 4 in the nation.
+The top-5 recognition is based on factors including graduation rates, faculty credentials, available support services and affordability available remotely.
 Read more.

 ASU ranks No. 5 on the most recent list of top universities favored by employers for producing the best-qualified graduates, according to The Wall Street Journal.
 The WSJ survey identified the academic degrees and colleges that “best prepare students to land satisfying, high-paying jobs with growth potential.”
 Read more.

 ASU is the No. 1 public research institution for international students, according the Institute of International Education.
 ASU's international student enrollment has more than doubled in the past five years, with students enrolling from more than 135 countries.
 Read more.

 ASU is considered a premier school by Ford Motor Company for its recruiting and hiring needs — Ford’s highest possible distinction for a university.
 ASU is one of just 22 schools with this distinction, a prestigious group that includes MIT, Notre Dame and UC-Berkeley.
 Ford is not alone in its high regard for ASU talent: Nearly 50 of the country’s top corporations have identified ASU as a “top” recruiting target.
 Read more.

 College Factual ranks ASU in the top 20 for its “Best Colleges for Veterans” list and praises the university for participating in the four main federal veterans programs and for offering military service members an online option.
 ASU is the only school in Arizona to make the top 10.
 Read more.